LarryTurtis/ddg_app/README.md

 1. Tests!
 Definitely unit tests, and ideally integration tests.
 1. Distributed logging and dashboards; set up something like datadog.
 There is currently no log rotation or retention.
 1. Modernize the tooling; we are using older versions of java and node.
-Dependabot does not like package.json.
+Dependabot does not like package.json, which was copied from an old project.
+1. Tweak the analysis; right now we just look back for 24 hours... it's not terribly precise.
+We should probably "mark" each item as analyzed or keep track of the primary key of the last analyzed item to ensure we don't miss or duplicate entries in our analysis.
-1. Deployment is pretty janky; we just ssh and execute a script.
+1. Deployment is pretty janky; we just ssh (with a password, not a key) and execute a script.
 We should try to get some kind of deploy tooling set up-- Chef or Puppet, for example.
 We also need better secrets management...
 Github is currently the source of truth for secrets.
 Ideally we'd publish our artifacts to a remote docker repository and separate the build phase from the deployment phase.
 1. TLS Certificates, DNS, and a true proxy layer (nginx or apache) instead of iptables.
 1. Consider making the frontend a true standalone app.
 1. Set the database up on its own server.
 Currently the application cannot scale.